intelligentnode/Intelli/PIPREADME.md

 ```

 ## Connect Your Docs With Chatbot
-IntelliPy allows you to chat with your docs using multiple LLMs.
+Chat with your docs using multiple LLMs.
 To connect your data, visit the [IntelliNode App](https://app.intellinode.ai/), start a project using the Document option, upload your documents or images, and copy the generated One Key.
 This key will be used to connect the chatbot to your uploaded data.

 ```python
 # creating chatbot with the intellinode one key